mollyim/mollyim-android/README.md

 - **Custom backup scheduling** - Choose between a daily or weekly interval and the number of backups to retain
 - **SOCKS proxy and Tor support** - Tunnel app network traffic via proxy and Orbot

+For the [UnifiedPush](https://github.com/mollyim/mollyim-android-unifiedpush) version of Molly, the following features are additionally available:

+- **UnifiedPush support**: Receive push notifications through the UnifiedPush protocol

 Besides that, you will find all the features of Signal plus some minor tweaks and improvements.
 As with Signal, SMS is not supported.

 ## Free and Open-Source